krishnanand/nbcuniversal-takehome/README.md

 ````

 In case of an error, a different kind of payload is returned which describes any error conditions.

 The error response is defined as follows.

+● HTTP status code 200 OK

+but the response body contains error messages specific to the issue.

+● Response Body Properties

+The error response is defined as follows.